caiqueferreira/challenge1_4i/challenge_1.md

 ![](challenge_1_files/figure-html/unnamed-chunk-15-1.png)<!-- -->

-Considering the USA, the ARIMA forecasts a TFP increase for the next ten years.
+Considering the USA, the ARIMA forecasts an increasing TFP for the next ten years.

 ```r
 # USA forecast - ARIMA